raina99/Shiny-app-analytics/README.md

 # Shiny-app-analytics
-Shiny app to suit different domains and provide analysis
+Shiny app In R can be used to analyze data related to different domains and produce effective results

+Transportation data shiny app

+We have build this app to analyze transportation data and produce auick analysis to find interesting patterns in data providing competitive edge